-Outstanding Option-Based Awards, Share-Based Awards and Incentive Plan Awards: Value Vested or Earned During the Year discussed, we have a Stock Option Plan that provides long-term incentives to executives and senior management through the issuance of Share Options.
+Outstanding Option-Based Awards, Share-Based Awards and Incentive Plan Awards: Value Vested or Earned During the Year

+Mullen Group does not have share-based awards as such is defined within NI 51-102.
+Rather, as previously discussed, we have a Stock Option Plan that provides long-term incentives to executives and senior management through the issuance of Share Options.
 Prior to 2008, non-management directors were entitled to receive Share Options as part of their remuneration.
 In 2008, the Board determined that option grants would no longer form part of the non-management Directors' Remuneration.
 As such, the non-management directors do not participate in our Stock Option Plan.
 We will continue to monitor the remuneration practices of the Comparator Group and in general for evolving practices in this regard.